arpitBhalla/habitrack/README.md

 # Habitrack

-An all in one ap to track your habits and help build good habits and break bad ones
+An all in one app to track your habits and help build good habits and break bad ones

 ## SIH 2022 Grand Finale